Juanflu/juanflu/README.md

 ## Hi, I'm Juan 👋

-I'm a software developer with more than 7 years of experience in Microsoft technologies and other stuff.
+I'm a software developer with more than 8 years of experience in Microsoft technologies and other stuff.
 I currently work as a Senior IT Consultant at ERNI.

-- 🏠 I’m currently working from home _(LCG)_.
+- 🏠 I’m currently working from Barcelona.
-- 🤓 I love to learn new things.
-Currently, I'm with Angular and Docker.
+- 🤓 I love to try and learn new things.
+Currently, working as Scrum Master and supporting a Dev Team.
 - 📫 How to reach me: jfseoane@gmail.com or Twitter [@juanflu](twitter.com/juanflu)
 - 🎸 I love music like the most.